 These are several questions and answers regarding the preparation of quarterly VAT returns due in Italy as from 2017.

 We are providing below a summary of the most relevant FAQ answered by the authorities:

-- Obligation to carry forward in Q1 the VAT credit from previous year: Taxpayers have the option to carry forward their VAT credit from previous year by reporting this amount in box VP9 of the first quarter VAT return.
+- The obligation to carry forward in Q1 the VAT credit from previous year: Taxpayers have the option to carry forward their VAT credit from the previous year by reporting this amount in box VP9 of the first quarter VAT return.
 In case the company requests a VAT refund using form F24, they will not be able to carry forward this amount.